Load Management & Comfort

 Key takeaways

-• Load lifters reduce the leverage effect of heavy packs — they should angle at approximately 45 degrees when properly adjusted.
+• Load lifters reduce the leverage effect of heavy packs.
+They should angle at approximately 45 degrees when properly adjusted.

-• Adjust load lifters after hip belt and shoulder straps are set — they're a fine-tuning tool, not a first adjustment.
+• Adjust load lifters after hip belt and shoulder straps are set.
+They're a fine-tuning tool, not a first adjustment.

-• Fixed load lifters are much less useful than adjustable ones — verify they can be tuned for your body.
+• Fixed load lifters are much less useful than adjustable ones.
+Verify they can be tuned for your body.

-• This is the most-ignored adjustment on packs that have it — learn to use it and you'll feel the difference immediately.
+• This is the most-ignored adjustment on packs that have it.
+Learn to use it and you'll feel the difference immediately.

 Quick poll